-Patients who either have central sleep apnea, or begin to develop mixed sleep apnea after treatment for OSA gives rise to CSA events, patients will sometimes end up on ASV machines once BiPAP with back-up respiratory rate has first been tried and failed.
+Patients who either have central sleep apnea or begin to develop mixed sleep apnea after treatment for OSA give rise to CSA events, patients will sometimes end up on ASV machines once BiPAP with backup respiratory rate has first been tried and failed.
 ASV is often the last line of defense in treating CSA and mixed sleep apnea.

 "The ASV machines differ from other PAP machines in that the pressure being delivered to the patient is not as important as the amount of air that the patient is receiving," says Cori Murphy, RPSGT for Alaska Sleep Clinic.

-Even when the patient's breathing is stable the ASV machine acts as a back-up support to help keep the airway open just enough to prevent obstructions, which provides a 50% reduction in the physical work of breathing.
+Even when the patient's breathing is stable the ASV machine acts as backup support to help keep the airway open just enough to prevent obstructions, which provides a 50% reduction in the physical work of breathing.

 Who benefits from ASV machines?

-Patients with central sleep apnea after BiPAP has failed to reduce rates of apnea/hypopnea events.
+Patients with central sleep apnea after BiPAP have failed to reduce rates of apnea/hypopnea events.

 Patients who begin to develop mixed sleep apnea after starting CPAP, APAP, or BiPAP therapy for OSA.

-- Patients with both OSA and CSA in which 50% of the sleep study shows central apnea events.
+- Patients with both OSA and CSA of which 50% of the sleep study shows central apnea events.

 Who may not benefit from ASV?

-For this particular group there is a 33.5% increased risk of cardiovascular death, compared to control patients who are not on ASV therapy, compared to control patients who are not on ASV therapy (absolute annual risk 10% in ASV patients vs. 7.5% in control group).
+For this particular group, there is a 33.5% increased risk of cardiovascular death, compared to control patients who are not on ASV therapy, compared to control patients who are not on ASV therapy (absolute annual risk 10% in ASV patients vs. 7.5% in the control group).

-Before beginning ASV therapy make sure that your physician is aware that you may fit into this group.
+Before beginning, ASV therapy makes sure that your physician is aware that you may fit into this group.
 Alternative therapy will best be determined by the physician.